A black hole in a near-pristine galaxy 700 million years after the Big Bang: Comparison with models and simulations

-As mentioned, it is important to compare QSO1 with other AGN1 at z$>$7.
-Aside from QSO1, there are six type 1 AGN found at $z A_V = \left(\frac{A_V}{N_H}\right)_{MW} \xi_{d.MW} \frac{Z}{Z_{MW}}~N_H
+Although the number and quality of observations of low luminosity AGN with intermediate black hole masses at z$>$7 are still inadequate to draw conclusions, it is important to compare QSO1 with the few other AGN discovered at z$>$7.
+Aside from QSO1, there are six type 1 AGN found at $z >$7.